Taylor "The Terror" Guerra

 2. Does NAGA have a division for me?

 Yes we do.
 NAGA has divisions for all ages and all skill levels.
-NAGA has had Advanced level 6 years old compete and Novice level 50 year olds compete.
+NAGA has had Expert level 6 years old compete and Novice level 50 year olds compete.
 We have a division for everyone.
-Please check the registration form for the tournament you are interested in for more details.
+For more information, click the red DIVISIONS tab located on the page of the event you are interested in.

 3. Is NAGA single or double elimination?

-NAGA events are single elimination up till the semi-finals.
-The winners of the semi-finals go on and compete for 1st place, the losers compete for 3rd place.
+NAGA events are single elimination up until the semi-finals.
+The winners of the semi-finals go on and compete for 1st place, the losers of the semi-final matches compete for 3rd place.

 4. What is Sandbagging?